shuaiqifeiyang/Tiramisu/content/posts/algorithm/max-flow.en.md

 **Circulation**:
-*   We say that a circulation with demands {dv} is a function f that assigns a nonnegative real number to each edge and satisfies the following two conditions.
+*   We say that a circulation with demands ${d_v}$ is a function $f$ that assigns a nonnegative real number to each edge and satisfies the following two conditions.
     1. (Capacity conditions)For each $e\in E$, we have $0\leq f(e)\leq c_e$.
     2. (Demand conditions)For each $v\in V$, we have v, $f^{in}(v)−f^{out}(v)=d_v$.